-Many Alzheimer’s drug trials target toxic beta amyloid plaques commonly found in the brains of people with the disease.
+Many Alzheimer’s drug trials target beta-amyloid plaques commonly found in the brains of people with the disease.
 A recent study eyed a new target — a healthy immune system gone haywire in the brains of people with Alzheimer’s.

 Connecting the Immune System to Early Alzheimer’s Disease

-While beta amyloid plaques are a hallmark characteristic of the disease, researchers have noticed there is no correlation between an increase in plaques and an increase in memory loss or lack of focus.
-This is why some researchers, including Beth Stevens of Boston Children’s Hospital, are looking for other targets in drug trials.
+While beta-amyloid plaques are a hallmark characteristic of the disease, researchers have noticed there is no correlation between an increase in memory loss and an increase in plaques.
+This is why some researchers, including Beth Stevens, Ph.D., of Boston Children’s Hospital, are looking for other targets in drug trials.

 Stevens believes that it is this same mechanism found in healthy brains that goes haywire in the brains of people with early Alzheimer’s, leading to poor neural connections and memory loss.

 Her hypothesis is that this process somehow is launched in adult brains.
 “Instead of nicely whittling away, microglia are eating when they’re not supposed to,” she says.

 To test this theory, researchers used two mice with Alzheimer’s who were producing an increased amount of beta-amyloid proteins.
 Both mice also exhibited increased levels of C1q in brain tissue.
 When researchers gave the mice an antibody to stop the destruction of cells via microglia, synapse loss did not appear.
 Researchers are currently tracking the same mice to see if a drug that blocks C1q slows cognitive decline.

 This study contradicts previous studies suggesting this reaction is actually an inflammatory reaction to existing beta-amyloid plaques.
 More research is being done to understand the relationship between the role of microglia and Alzheimer’s.